I'm a first year student working only two hours a week in the dining commons. May I work anywhere else?

 I don’t have work study in my package – can I work?

 Yes.
 Students who do not have work study may apply for any non-level 1 positions.
 (Level 1 positions are reserved for students packaged with work study.)
 A maximum earnings limit applies to all students, whether they have work study eligibility or not.
-Currently this limit ranges from $2100 to $2400 and is based on a student's grade level.
+Currently this limit is approximately $2400.
 The limit may be increased in future years based on state minimum wage increases and College policies.
 (All students should note that while we make every effort to assist students in securing on-campus employment, a campus job is not guaranteed.)